 On Friday, January 27, 2016, President Donald Trump signed an Executive Order in which he partially banned immigration in the United States by citizens from seven different countries: Iran, Iraq, Somalia, Libya, Yemen, Syria, and Sudan.

-The message found an audience, exploding across America.
-Then, less a week after being sworn into office, President Trump issued an Executive Order on Friday, January 27 entitled: “PROTECTING THE NATION FROM FOREIGN TERRORIST ENTRY INTO THE UNITED STATES”.
+Then, less a week after being sworn into office, President Trump issued an Executive Order on Friday, January 27 entitled: “PROTECTING THE NATION FROM FOREIGN TERRORIST ENTRY INTO THE UNITED STATES”, to fulfill at least part of a 2016 election campaign promise.
 (Full text of the Order may be found here).

-Now, this Executive Order isn’t even close to what the President promised to do – in fact he pulled back quite a bit from what he had promised to do, which was a total ban on Islamists in the United States.
-Even so, the loony liberal media apparently can’t believe that we actually have a leader who does what he says he’s going to do – and they came out swinging, with the usual gaggle of half-baked celebrity interviews, and outlets like CNN practically frothing at the mouth with excitement over the story which they believed could potentially devastate Donald Trump.
+Now, this Executive Order isn’t even close to what the President promised to do, which initially was a total ban on Islamists coming into the United States.
+The libtard news media were outraged that a President would dare do the very thing he promised for 6 months or more to do on the campaign trail.
+Utilizing the usual gaggle of half-baked celebrity interviews, and panels of “experts”, fake news networks like CNN practically frothed at the mouth with excitement over the story, which they believed would devastate Donald Trump politically.

 - CNN reported that the ban affected 135 million people.
-This is completely idiotic as IBI Times reported on August 13, 2015, that:
+The source of this “amazing statistic” (my codeword for “fake news”) is a mystery.
+As IBI Times reported on August 13, 2015:

 The immigrant population in the United States hit a record high of 42.1 million in the second quarter of this year, an analysis of monthly Census Bureau data by the Center for Immigration Studies, released Thursday, has revealed.
 The number of immigrants rose by 1.7 million since the same time last year.
 Immigrants currently comprise 13.3 percent of the nation’s total population, reaching the highest level in the nation in 105 years.